lukasugar/ExtractHeatmapValues/readme.md

 Seems like `colormath` doesn't work with newer versions of `numpy`, so an older version of `numpy` needs to be used, which means older version of `opencv-python` needs to be used, which doesn't run well of Python 3.8+...

 This is the setup in which the code works:

-Use python 3.6.X
+- Use python 3.6.X
-Upgrade `pip` using `pip install --upgrade pip`.
+- Upgrade `pip` using `pip install --upgrade pip`.

-Then install packages with `pip install -r requirements.txt`
+- Install packages with `pip install -r requirements.txt`

 ## Getting the results
 An image like this is expected: